MCamp859/hello-world/ITM-README.md

     - Install the docker-compose tool by following [Install Compose]( https://docs.docker.com/compose/install/#install-compose).

-    - Configure the Docker service by adding the following to the ``/etc/docker/daemon.json`` file:
+    - Configure the Docker service by adding the following in the ``/etc/docker/daemon.json`` file:

         ```bash